bird-house/birdhouse-deploy/birdhouse/components/README.rst

   git checkout YOUR_PR_BRANCH
   git branch -D ${USER}-test

-  # edit env.local and change AUTODEPLOY_PLATFORM_FREQUENCY to something less frequent to save your cpu
+  # edit env.local and change BIRDHOUSE_AUTODEPLOY_PLATFORM_FREQUENCY to something less frequent to save your cpu
   # do not remove the scheduler component from the stack yet or the next command will fail

-  # recreate scheduler container for new AUTODEPLOY_PLATFORM_FREQUENCY to be effective
+  # recreate scheduler container for new BIRDHOUSE_AUTODEPLOY_PLATFORM_FREQUENCY to be effective
   birdhouse compose stop scheduler && birdhouse compose rm -vf scheduler && birdhouse compose up -d

   # optionally edit env.local to remove the scheduler component from the stack